System Requirements

 CONFIG_CRYPTO_DEV_QAT_C62XVF=m

-Lastly, verify the 4xxx kernel driver is bound to each Intel® QAT Physical Function (PF) by running one of the following commands, depending on your device id:
+Lastly, verify the appropriate kernel driver is bound to each Intel® QAT Physical Function (PF) by running the following command:

 You should see an output similar to the following: